-* Click here for rating key
+Click here for rating key

-Horseradish Grill Restaurant Review: In 1995 Steve Alterman purchased the former Red Barn Inn, a classic Atlanta restaurant across from Chastain Park, and the Johnson Studio transformed it into a bright, light-filled space set off by wood, stone and modern art.
-After nearly 20 years, Horseradish Grill has itself become a classic.
+Horseradish Grill Restaurant Review: In 1995, Steve Alterman purchased the former Red Barn Inn in 1995, and Atlanta’s premier restaurant design firm, Johnson Studio, transformed it into a bright, light-filled space set off by wood, stone and modern art.
+It was once a horse barn, but the stalls today hold banquettes.
 Influenced by the late Edna Lewis, who with Scott Peacock did a brief turn at the helm, the fried chicken continues to be made following her recipe.
 Formerly in the kitchen, David Berry is back after a long hiatus away from the culinary world, and the Carolina barbecue has returned, too.
 Other longtime signature dishes include the barbecue appetizer and shrimp and grits, the latter appearing as a main dish at lunch.
-David Berry is back in the kitchen after a long hiatus away from the culinary world, and the Carolina barbecue is back, too.
-Meanwhile, fresh flounder and cornmeal-crusted trout are worthy main dish fare.
+We suggest the duck breast and leg confit at dinner and the country-fried steak at lunch.
+Look for the latter on the blue plate special list.
+Classic Southern sides include braised mixed greens and squash casserole.
 Desserts are legendary, such as a Kentucky oatmeal cake with house-made caramel ice cream, although sweet potato crème brûlée exhibits a regional twist to a French classic.
-The wine list leans heavily on California selections and offers some good choices by the glass, but generally does not create excitement; despite the Southern provenance of the food, it offers not a single Georgia or other Southern option.
+The wine list leans heavily on California selections, and Napa Valley chiefly, and offers some good choices by the glass, but generally does not create excitement; despite the Southern provenance of the food, it proposes not a single Georgia or other Southern option.
 Beers and good spirits also are available.
 The generous garden out back provides much of the kitchen’s produce, from tomatoes to strawberries as the season permits.